Skip to main content

 Background

 SDG-4, or Sustainable Development Goal 4, is a global initiative aimed at ensuring inclusive and equitable quality education for all.
-Adopted in 2015 by the United Nations as part of the 2030 Agenda for Sustainable Development, SDG-4 recognizes education as a fundamental human right and a key driver for achieving sustainable development.
+Adopted in 2015 by the United Nations as part of the 2030 Agenda for Sustainable Development, SDG-4 recognises education as a fundamental human right and a key driver for achieving sustainable development.

 The goal encompasses targets to promote lifelong learning opportunities, improve literacy and numeracy, and enhance the overall quality of education, with a focus on fostering skills essential for sustainable development.
 By addressing education, SDG-4 contributes to breaking the cycle of poverty, promoting gender equality, and fostering a more just and prosperous world.
 In the context of Pakistan, achieving this goal presents both challenges and opportunities.